tjelvar-olsson/biologists-guide-to-computing/source/first-steps-towards-automation.rst

 Most of the commands on the command line have built in help that can be accessed by providing either the argument ``-h`` or ``--help``.
-For example to access help for the ``curl`` command, which we will use later, enter the command below into the shell and press enter:
+For example to access help for the ``gunzip`` command, which we will use later, enter the command below into the shell and press enter:

 .. code-block:: none

-    $ curl --help
+    $ gunzip --help

 More descriptive documentation can usually be found using the ``man`` (manual) command.
 For example to view the manual page of the ``ls`` command you can run